Lesson Plan - Get It!

 He died early, at the age of 52.
 The cause of his death is not known, but some speculate that he contracted the disease called typhoid.

-Shakespeare is known to many as the greatest English writer of all time.
+Shakespeare is known to many as the greatest English writer.

-Let's take a brief look at some of the things Shakespeare wrote, and you'll get a taste of his genius and talent.
+Let's briefly look at some of the things Shakespeare wrote, and you'll get a taste of his genius and talent.
 We'll focus on the three types of plays he wrote (histories, comedies, and tragedies) and his favorite poem type (sonnet).

 An example of one of Shakespeare's history plays is Richard III.